baseball_pic (1)

 Shoulder instability is a condition that occurs when the muscles, tendons, bones, and ligaments that surround the shoulder do not work together to secure and maintain the ball (proximal humerus bone) within the socket (glenoid).
 When this happens, the shoulder is said to be unstable and the joint may either slide partially out of place which is known as a shoulder subluxation or it may slide completely out of place, which is called a shoulder dislocation.
-This is a common, yet frustrating shoulder injury.
+A dislocated shoulder is a common, yet frustrating shoulder injury.
+Dr. Peter Millett, orthopedic shoulder specialist, is experienced and skilled at helping patients from Vail, Aspen and the surrounding Denver, Colorado communities who have dislocated their shoulder or who have shoulder instability.

 • Patients who have had prior shoulder dislocations: Those patients who have had prior shoulder dislocations will often experience future dislocations, or recurrent instability.
 Age does play a crucial role in recurrent dislocations.
 When younger patients (35 years of age or younger) sustain a traumatic dislocation (from an injury), shoulder instability will follow in the vast majority of patients.
 In very young patients, those less than 20, the risk of suffering a second dislocation is almost 100 percent!
-On the other hand, older people (40 years of age and older) who experiences a traumatic dislocation will only have a 10% chance of developing chronic instability in future years, but they have an increasing risk of tearing the rotator cuff when the shoulder dislocates and that injury in of itself may need treatment.
+On the other hand, older people (40 years of age and older) who experiences a traumatic dislocation will only have a 10% chance of developing chronic instability in future years, but they have an increasing risk of tearing the rotator cuff when the shoulder dislocates and that injury may need treatment in addition to the dislocation.

-• Athletes: Athletes who participate in overhead activities such as basketball, swimming, gymnastics, and tennis may have continuing symptoms of a loose shoulder or experience multidirectional instability (slipping or dislocating in more than one direction).
+• Athletes: Athletes who participate in overhead activities such as basketball, swimming, gymnastics, and tennis may have continuing symptoms of a loose shoulder or experience multi-directional instability (slipping or dislocating in more than one direction).
 This is a condition that develops from loose ligaments and a stretched shoulder capsule.
-While a complete dislocation may not occur, it causes pain, weakness, and diminished function such that it may prevent athletes from playing their sports.
+While a complete dislocation may not occur, it causes pain, weakness, and diminished function which may prevent athletes from participating in sports.

 The symptoms associated with shoulder instability and shoulder dislocations include: